molcathy/python/70-mocking.md

 * 70-mocking:
     1. fs_test1.py: using unittest & Mock
     2. fs_test2.py: using pytest & Mock
+    3. fs_test3.py: using pytest & monkeypatch
-    1. magic_line_reader_test.py: using MagicMock, monkeypatch
+    4. magic_line_reader_test.py: using MagicMock, monkeypatch, fixtures  - but I do not understand how it works